SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 In this tutorial, we assume the user installed Cocoa via the *Conda installation* method, and the name of the Conda environment is `cocoa`.
 We also presume the user's terminal is in the folder where Cocoa was cloned.

- **Step :one:**: activate the cocoa Conda environment, go to the `projects` folder, and clone the Cosmolike LSST-Y1 project:
+ **Step :one:**: activate the cocoa Conda environment, go to the `cocoa/Cocoa/projects` folder, and clone the Cosmolike LSST-Y1 project:

       conda activate cocoa
       cd ./cocoa/Cocoa/projects